tmacsweeney/assignments/README.md

 **Read everything!**

-Have a look on the three options for assignments and choose your favourite one.
-Please read carefully all the sections in the assignment to avoid confusions.
+Have a look at the three options for assignments and choose your favourite one.
+Please read carefully all the sections in the assignment to avoid confusion.

-**Any doubt?**
+**Any questions?**

 For any question send an email to jdediego@fexco.com, fmuno@fexco.com or tmacsweeney@fexco.com

-Besides, you can read our [FTS Techblog](https://techblog.fexcofts.com/) to be more familiar with our points of view.
+Also, you can read our [FTS Techblog](https://techblog.fexcofts.com/) to be more familiar with our points of view.